 Coverage can be procured from Financial Services by completing the Insurance Roster found here.
 Please submit the form no later than thirty (30) days before departing for the trip.

 Who pays for the coverage?

 Coverage can be paid for in one of two ways.
-The sponsoring department can pay for the coverage or the department can pass the expense onto the participant by increasing the cost of the tour by the insurance premium amount.
+The sponsoring department can pay for the coverage or the department can pass the expense onto the participant by increasing the cost of the travel by the insurance premium amount.
 Separate fees for the coverage should not be collected from the participants for any areas outside of Internships.

 What do I do?
 There was an accident, illness, or medical emergency while my group was out of the US.

 The first thing to do is to take care of the individual and get them the medical attention that they need.
 For 24/7 medical evacuation and emergency assistance, call GeoBlue collect from outside the US at 1(610)254-8771.
 They can direct you to a nearby hospital or doctor.
 As soon as possible after the incident occurs, contact Financial Services at 1(208)496-1901 to report the incident and begin filing the insurance claim.
 Not all injuries will be covered.
 Never tell a student that the GeoBlue insurance or the University will pay for their injury.
 Have them contact Financial Services at (208)496-1901.

 For injuries to employees that happen on-the-job, contact the Safety Office (ext.
 3053) for questions regarding Worker's Compensation.

 For injuries to students, guests, tenants, and visitors that you witness or that happen in your department's area, fill out and submit the Incident Report Form located here.
 Never tell the injured individual that the University is liable and/or recommend that they file a claim.
 If the individual asks, have them contact Financial Services at (208)496-1901.
 Financial Services will determine if the University is liable and to what extent.